georust/rinex/README.md

 ## RINEX record

-This parser is currently not able to build a RINEX record if the provided RINEX file only contains a single epoch.

 The `Rinex` structure comprises the header previously defined, and the `Record` which contains the data payload.

-The `Record` is optionnal at the moment and set to _None_ in case of CRINEX Observation Data, as this lib is not able to decompress the file content.
+The `Record` is optionnal at the moment to handle CRINEX Obs data that we are not able to parse directly.
-In that scenario, only the header is gets parsed.
-Until this lib gets enhanced, you need to manually decompress your compressed OBS files prior using this parser, if you want your OBS file to be fully processed.

 The `Record` definition varies with the type of Rinex file, refer to its definition in the API and the specific documentation down below,